-PURPLE was set up in 2004 and brings together regions from across the EU including: Catalunya, Dublin, Flanders, Frankfurt Rhein-Main, Île de France, Mazovia, MHAL (Province of Limburg), Nord Pas de Calais, Regio Randstad, Rhône-Alpes, Surrey in South East England, South Moravia, Stockholm, West Midlands and Wielkopolska.
+PURPLE was set up in 2004 so is now well over 10 years old.
+It has brought together regions from across the EU including: Brandenburg, Dublin, Flanders, Frankfurt/Rhein-Main, Île de France, Mazovia, MHAL (Province of Limburg), Nord Pas de Calais, Randstad, Rhône-Alpes, Surrey, South Moravia, West Midlands and Wielkopolska.

 PURPLE members represent peri-urban territories, where urban and rural features co-exist.

 They are working together to maximise the advantages resulting from their location in proximity to large cities while minimising adverse impacts on the character, landscape and environment that make them distinct and special.
 Peri-urban regions in Europe are facing over-pressure.
 The balance between sustainable open space, sustainable agriculture and urban spatial and economic dynamics needs to be re-established.
 There are opportunities as well as challenges for those living and working in peri-urban regions, which should be reflected in tailor-made policies and strategies.